WAYS TO GIVE

 Starting a Fund

-It is easy to establish your own named charitable fund at the Greater Poweshiek Community Foundation.
-Working with a member of our staff, and your financial advisor if you choose, we will take these simple steps:
+It is easy to establish your own named charitable fund at the Greater Poweshiek Community Foundation with these simple steps:

 1. Determine what your charitable goals and purpose are.